MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-kippys-escape.md

 ---

-# The making of Kippy's Escape
+# The Making of Kippy's Escape

 Kippy the robot wakes up to find itself stranded on an island.
 It’s up to you to put on your problem-solving hat to help it find a path back to its rocket ship!
 Kippy’s Escape is an open-source [HoloLens 2](https://docs.microsoft.com/hololens/hololens2-hardware) sample app built with Unreal Engine 4 and [Mixed Reality UX Tools for Unreal](https://github.com/microsoft/MixedReality-UXTools-Unreal).
 In this post, we’ll walk you through our process for bringing Kippy’s Escape to life, from first principles and visual design to implementing and optimizing the experience.
 You can find more information on developing Mixed Reality applications with MRTK UX Tools in the [Unreal development overview](unreal-development-overview.md).